Balinese Hinduism: Varna system

 The Brahmana caste was further subdivided by these Dutch ethnographers into two: Siwa and Buda.
 The Siwa caste was subdivided into five – Kemenuh, Keniten, Mas, Manuba, and Petapan.
 This classification was to accommodate the observed marriage between higher caste Brahmana men with lower caste women.
-The other castes were similarly further sub-classified by these 19th-century and early-20th-century ethnographers based on numerous criteria ranging from profession, endogamy or exogamy or polygamy, and a host of other factors in a manner similar to castas in Spanish colonies such as Mexico, and caste system studies in British colonies such as India.
+The other castes were similarly further sub-classified by these 19th-century and early-20th-century ethnographers based on numerous criteria ranging from profession, endogamy or exogamy or polygamy, and a host of other factors in a manner similar to caste system studies in British colonies such as India.

 Processions and colors

 Bali has a caste system similar to the Indian system in its ancient form.
 In ancient India, caste was called varna, meaning the colouring of the neutral or transparent soul or the propensity of the soul to behave according to certain tendencies based on its innate nature.
 Based on this propensity people selected their profession.
 Later this process through erosion became a family lineage/birth-based system.
 This same system has been adopted in Bali and it is called 'Wangsa' which is related to the professions of the ancestors.
 However, even in Bali today, irrespective of the profession of the individual, they claim to belong to their family wangsa.
 There are four basic wangsa or professions, known collectively as caturwangsa—all Balinese belong to this group.
 The top three wangsa are Brahmana, Satria (or Ksatriya) and Wesia (or Wesya), represent nobility, and are known as triwangsa.
 The fourth and most common wangsa is Sudra.

 These wangsa groups are subdivided, and each has certain names associated with it.
 The teachers and priests, Brahmanans, have five subdivisions, and are said to be descended from one individual.
 Men and women have Ida as their first name.
 The Ksatriya are traditional rulers and warriors.
 Typical names of this wangsa are "Dewa Agung", "Anak Agung" and "I Dewa".
-The Wesia, most of whom are called Gusti, are considered to have been merchants of different kinds.
+The Wesia are considered to have been merchants of different kinds.
 The most common wangsa in Bali in terms of numbers is Sudra since 90% of Balinese Hindus belong to it; they make up the common people as farmers and others.
 The Pandes or Blacksmiths have a special 'clan' that is not mentioned in the Catur Wangsa group but is considered especially important for its skilled works and being the smiths of fire, Dewa Agni or Dewa Brahma.